Site Overlay

 What do Nuclear Pharmacists do?

-Nuclear pharmacists, also known as radiopharmacists, specialize in the preparation, dispensing, and control of radioactive drugs (radiopharmaceuticals) used in nuclear medicine procedures.
+Nuclear pharmacists, also known as radiopharmacists, specialize in preparing, dispensing, and controlling radioactive drugs (radiopharmaceuticals) used in nuclear medicine procedures.

 Compounding and Dispensing: Prepare radiopharmaceuticals by compounding radioactive isotopes with pharmaceutical components.